Videotelephony: Conferencing layers

 The components within a videoconferencing system can be divided up into several different layers: User Interface, Conference Control, Control or Signaling Plane, and Media Plane.

 Videoconferencing User Interfaces (VUI) can be either graphical or voice-responsive.
 Many in the industry have encountered both types of interface, and normally a graphical interface is encountered on a computer.
-User interfaces for conferencing have a number of different uses; they can be used for scheduling, setup, and making a videocall.
-Through the user interface the administrator is able to control the other three layers of the system.
+User interfaces for conferencing have a number of different uses; they can be used for scheduling, setup, and making a video call.
+Through the user interface, the administrator is able to control the other three layers of the system.

 Conference Control performs resource allocation, management, and routing.
 This layer along with the User Interface creates meetings (scheduled or unscheduled) or adds and removes participants from a conference.

 Control (Signaling) Plane contains the stacks that signal different endpoints to create a call and/or a conference.
-Signals can be, but aren't limited to, H.323 and Session Initiation Protocol (SIP) Protocols.
+Signals can be, but are not limited to, H.323 and Session Initiation Protocol (SIP) Protocols.
 These signals control incoming and outgoing connections as well as session parameters.

 The Media Plane controls the audio and video mixing and streaming.
 This layer manages Real-Time Transport Protocols, User Datagram Packets (UDP) and Real-Time Transport Control Protocol (RTCP).
 The RTP and UDP normally carry information such the payload type which is the type of codec, frame rate, video size, and many others.
 RTCP on the other hand acts as a quality control Protocol for detecting errors during streaming.

 Multipoint control

 Simultaneous videoconferencing among three or more remote points is possible in a hardware-based system by means of a Multipoint Control Unit (MCU).
 This is a bridge that interconnects calls from several sources (in a similar way to the audio conference call).
 All parties call the MCU, or the MCU can also call the parties which are going to participate, in sequence.
 There are MCU bridges for IP and ISDN-based videoconferencing.
-There are MCUs which are pure software, and others which are a combination of hardware and software.
-An MCU is characterised according to the number of simultaneous calls it can handle, its ability to conduct transposing of data rates and protocols, and features such as Continuous Presence, in which multiple parties can be seen on-screen at once.
+There are MCUs which are pure software and others that are a combination of hardware and software.
+An MCU is characterized according to the number of simultaneous calls it can handle, its ability to conduct transposing of data rates and protocols, and features such as Continuous Presence, in which multiple parties can be seen on-screen at once.
 MCUs can be stand-alone hardware devices, or they can be embedded into dedicated videoconferencing units.

 The MCU consists of two logical components: